cathaloruaidh/genomeBuildConversion/README.md

 ## 3.4&nbsp; Combine Sites
-For each of the five unstable regions, combine all the individual base-pair positions and collapse into multi-site regions.
+For each of the five CUP files, combine all the individual base-pair positions and collapse into multi-site regions.
-Additionally, combine the four novel unstable regions into one file.
+Additionally, combine the four novel CUPs into one file.

 ```
 cd ${MAIN_DIR}/COMBINE ;